 In “Beau Séjour” you gave a tour-de-force performance, didn’t you?

-It was a wonderful series to do, I am very grateful I was able to be a part of it.
-Directors Kaat Beels and Nathalie Basteyns had told me that the screenplay was written for me, they had me in their mind to play the part of Kato when they were writing the script.
+It was a terrific series to do; I am very grateful I could be a part of it.
+Directors Kaat Beels and Nathalie Basteyns had told me that the screenplay was written for me; they had me in mind to play the part of Kato when they were writing the script.
 Isn’t that incredible?
-So when that happens, there are no doubts and you accept it right away.
+So when that happens, there are no doubts, and you accept it right away.

 What’s coming up next for you?

 In the summer I will do the second season of “De Luizenmoeder” [for Flemish television, a remake of the Dutch TV series], and then in September, I will be here in Ostend at the Festival.

 Is it easy for you to plan that far ahead and be sure you will be available during the Festival?

 It is.
 By then, I will also be rehearsing in Antwerp for a new play, but while I’m here at the Festival, we’ll rehearse in Ostend during the day.
 That’s no problem, we’ll just do it!

 As an actress, does it make any difference to you appearing before a camera or before an audience?